mattischrome/console-blog/content/posts/five-things-to-try-when-you-cant-sleep/index.md

 - Self Improvement
 - Eleven
 title: Five Things To Try When You Can't Sleep
-heroImage: ../../assets/images/defaultHero.jpg
-description: "Facebook is wonderful for keeping in touch but I\u2019ve noticed that\
-  \ quite a few of my friends tend to"
 ---
 Facebook is wonderful for keeping in touch but I’ve noticed that quite a few of my friends tend to use it to tell the world that they can’t sleep.
 Here’s some advice for you if you find yourself unable to sleep one night.
 I’ve often had to try these out myself!
 Note that these are just things that work for me and your mileage may vary, particularly if you are fortunate enough to have a partner next to you!
 You may need to appease them if you wriggle around too much.